Understanding Captives

 -

-Flexible in rates, forms and filing.
+Flexible in rates, forms, and filings

 -

-The offshore domiciles for captives have a lower regulatory burden and less regulatory interference.
+The offshore domiciles for captives have a lower regulatory burden

 Three types of Captives

-Single parent Captive
+Single Parent Captive

-Insures the Exposures of the Beneficial Owner.
+Insures the exposures of the beneficial owner.

 Group Captives

-Protected cell Captives
+Protected Cell Captives

-A 100% reinsurance structure that securely segregates each cell’s risk.
+An insurance structure that securely segregates each cell’s risk.

 Depending on the type of business insured and captive form, captives are subject to: